LDEV4966/webtoon-management-app/README.md

 ### 기술

 1. webscrapping
-- Library : how to use the Axios and Cheerio packages , Puppeteer
+- Library : how to use the Axios and Cheerio packages
 2. authentication
 - based on Firebase auth
 3. realtime-database